Curators manage artefacts or works of art with the aim of engaging with audiences and bringing collections to life

 - liaise with external groups such as schools and local history groups

 - liaise with management boards, governors, trustees and local council and political groups to secure the future of the museum.

 - The annual salary for assistant curators is around £18,000 to £25,000, depending on location and responsibilities.

-- The range of typical salaries at a higher level, for those with experience, are £26,000 to £35,000.
+- Typical salaries at a higher level, for those with experience, range from £26,000 to £39,000.